Micket/pycourse/lecture1.md

   * Starting a notebook session

       * `$ ipython cmd notebook`
-      * Windows: Run *IPython3 notebook* from start menu
+      * Windows: Run IPython 3.4 notebook from start menu
+      * School windows: Copy the shortcut IPython 3.4 notebook from start menu to the desktop.
+Go to properties to change it to run from Z: instead of C:

-    Connect with web browser or using PyCharm
+    Use web browser or PyCharm to work with documents